 Study of creative arts (music, art, drama and dance) and language curricula, including the teaching of writing and oral communications, instructional decisions, teaching techniques and strategies, teaching/learning materials, and methods related to aesthetic and language arts models of instruction.
 Students produce various instructional resources, including a thematic unit based on specific knowledge acquired in this course.
 Includes field experience of 15 hours.
-Students must complete the Field Experience Application at least one semester prior to taking this course. \$20 lab fee.
-Prerequisites: EDUC 102, EDUC 300 and admission to the Teacher Certification Program.
+Students must complete the Field Experience Application at least one semester prior to taking this course. \$30 lab fee.
+Prerequisites: EDUC 102.
+EDUC 300 or EDUC 505; and admission to the Teacher Certification Program.

-EDUC 338 Teaching Reading in the Content Area
+EDUC 338 Teaching Reading in 3 hours the Content Area

 The study of teaching reading in differing content areas.
 Students analyze materials in various content areas and demonstrate the ability to use levels of comprehension, patterns of organization and questioning, and vocabulary-building skills to enhance learning.
 Includes field experience of 15 hours.
-Students must complete the Field Experience Application at least one semester prior to taking this course. \$20 lab fee.
-Prerequisites: EDUC 102, EDUC 300 and admission to the Teacher Certification Program.
+Students must complete the Field Experience Application at least one semester prior to taking this course. \$30 lab fee.
+Prerequisites: EDUC 102, EDUC 300 or EDUC 505 and admission to the Teacher Certification Program.